-James Russell Kelly, the director of the Gabelli Center for Global Security Analysis, is a lecturer in finance at the Gabelli School of Business, where he teaches courses in value investing and global investments.
-He is also the faculty advisor to Fordham University’s Student Managed Investment Fund, through which Gabelli School of Business undergraduates invest $1 million of Fordham’s actual endowment in a variety of domestic and international asset classes.
+James Russell Kelly, the director of the Gabelli Center for Global Security Analysis, is a senior lecturer in finance at the Gabelli School of Business, where he teaches courses in value investing.
+He is also the instructor of Fordham University’s Student Managed Investment Fund, a two-semester academic program.
+In this program, Gabelli School of Business undergraduates invest $2 million of Fordham’s endowment in a global balanced fund consisting of all the major asset classes.

 Professor Kelly holds a BA in economics from the University of Notre Dame and an MBA from Columbia Business School.